ArctosDB/documentation-wiki/_documentation/authorities.markdown

 All [Code
 Tables](http://arctos.database.museum/info/ctDocumentation.cfm) and code
-table data are the domain of the Advisory Committee.
-Any proposed new values must be submitted to the Advisory Committee for consideration.
+table data are the domain of the Arctos Working Group.
+Any proposed new values must be submitted to the Arctos Working Group for consideration.

 Values should: